-Every school year, students take assessments designed to help teachers better understand what kids know and are ready to learn next.
+Every school year, students take assessments designed to help teachers better understand what kids know and how they are growing academically.
 MAP® Growth™, our assessment for children in kindergarten through twelfth grade, is usually given every fall, winter, and spring.

-After testing, teachers use the results to plan instruction.
-They should also communicate results to students and their families and will likely use either the Family Report or Student Progress Report.
+After testing, teachers use the results to develop classroom strategies for equitable instruction that help maximize every student’s learning potential.
+They should also communicate results to students and their families and will likely use the Family Report.
 If you’re struggling to make sense of all the testing terminology, here are some definitions that can help.

 MAP Growth uses a scale called RIT to measure student achievement and growth.
 RIT stands for Rasch UnIT and is a measurement scale developed to simplify the interpretation of test scores.
 It is an equal-interval scale, like feet and inches on a ruler, so scores can be added together to calculate accurate class or school averages.